 We usually have around 40 members.
-Most years we recruit a small number of new members who serve a 12 month probationary period and then potentially become full team members attending callouts.
+Most years we recruit a small number of new members who serve a 12-month probationary period and then potentially become full Team members attending call-outs.

-We mainly operate in the Buttermere, Ennerdale, Lorton and Loweswater valley areas, but also cover the area out to the coast of NW Cumbria.
+We mainly operate in the Buttermere, Ennerdale, Lorton and Loweswater valley areas, but also cover the area out to the coast of Northwest Cumbria.
 If another team needs our help, in the Lakes or further afield, we will send vehicles and members.

-We are a registered charity relying on voluntary donations.
-The team members are all unpaid volunteers who give up their time to attend practices and incidents.
+We are a registered charity relying entirely on voluntary donations.
+Team members are all unpaid volunteers who give up their time to attend practices and incidents.

 You can help us by donating, and even leave a legacy in your will, on the Donate page.